massanoori/THRotator-manual/docs/pages/install.rst

   Where the game is installed.

 For Touhou 12.5, 12.8, 13, 14, 14.3, 15, and later
-  Where the save data (score, replay, screen capture, and others) is saved.
+  Where the player's data (score, replay, screen capture, and others) is saved.

-.. note:: Location of save data
+.. note:: Location of player's data

    - On Windows Vista, 7, 8, and 10

      - ``C:\Users\<user name>\AppData\Roaming\ShanghaiAlice\th<product number>\``
+     - ``open-player-data-directory.bat`` opens the parent of the directory above

    - Executing command ``set APPDATA=`` before launching